 Societal Norms

 From the time we are born, it seems society is training us to dread or even feel annoyance toward the thought of in-laws even before we have met our significant others.
 It is one of those subjects that people love to joke about everywhere.
-Take a moment to think about the amount of movies and TV shows that have an annoying in-law!
+Take a moment to think about the number of movies and TV shows with an annoying in-law!
 For me, “Everybody Loves Raymond” immediately comes to mind.
-It is almost like society tells us it is cool to not like your in-laws and possibly even strange when you do.
+It is almost like society tells us it is cool not to like your in-laws and possibly even strange when you do.

 Our View of “Family”

-Secondly, I think our own lack of flexibility as to what family “IS” and “IS NOT” can cause our relationships to be strained.
-For the average person, it seems to be very hard to broaden the scope of what family is if it conflicts with their own experience of family.
+Secondly, I think our lack of flexibility regarding what family “IS” and “IS NOT” can cause our relationships to be strained.
+For the average person, it seems very hard to broaden the scope of what family is if it conflicts with their own family experience.
 To use a silly example, if you grew up with your mom always making homemade spaghetti sauce and your mother-in-law uses sauce from a can, it may irk you for no other reason than it is different from what you are used to.
 But not because it is actually wrong or doesn’t still make spaghetti.

 You see, even when a person does not like their own family, their family still defines their sense of normal.
 And let’s be honest, a person seems to have a bias or extra tolerance toward their own family’s annoying traits.
 But someone else’s annoying traits may not roll off them quite as easily.